TravelByRocket/kj6-dev/content/atlas/class010.md

 * Demo voice control and VoiceOver
 * Clarify what is meant by "Apple libraries"
-* First GH step for classroom is joing the organization, but can it be done in bulk or by link?
+* First GH step for classroom is joining the organization, but can it be done in bulk or by link?
 * Xcodes will look like it is working but will fail if you sign in with apple account that is not set up as a developer account
 * `git` skills and GitHub account can be assumed
 * There is a VS Code plugin to write in Swift, and maybe one that has SwiftUI autocomplete